 The Parable of the Talents is one of the most popular parables Jesus shared to teach us what the end will be like.
 In addition to the primary point of the parable, there are 7 life lessons we can learn.

-If you are unfamiliar with the parable of the talents, it’s found in Matthew 25:14-30.
+If you are unfamiliar with The Parable of the Talents, it’s also known as The Parable of the Bags of Gold and you can find it in Matthew 25:14-30.
 In summary, a master gave three of his servants five, two, and one talent based on what they could handle.
 The servants that were given five and two doubled their talents and were rewarded by the master.
 On the other hand, the servant that was given one didn’t do anything with it.
 As a result, his one talent was taken away and given to the servant that started with five.

 - We Are Given Based On Our Ability

 - Faithfulness Over Little Is Required For More

 - The More You Receive, The More That’s Required

 - Do What You Can With What You Have

 - Fear Keeps Us From Success